Adrian Sikora

-Adrian Sebastian Sikora (born 19 March 1980) is a Polish footballer who plays as a striker for Kuźnia Ustroń.
+Adrian Sebastian Sikora (born 19 March 1980) is a Polish footballer who plays as a striker for KS Nierodzim.

 Club career

 Dyskobolia

-He had played for Dyskobolia Grodzisk Wielkopolski, with which he won the Polish Cup twice in 2005 and 2007.
+Sikora had played for Dyskobolia Grodzisk Wielkopolski, with which he won the Polish Cup in 2007.

 Real Murcia

-Sikora played for Murcia on season 2008–09.
+Sikora played for Murcia in the 2008–09 season.

 APOEL

-He signed a two years contract with Cypriot Champions APOEL in July 2009.
-He scored his first two goals with APOEL on 26 September in a league game with Doxa Katokopia but was injured and missed the rest of the season.
+He signed a two-year contract with Cypriot Champions APOEL in July 2009.
+He scored his first two goals for APOEL on 26 September in a league game with Doxa Katokopia, but was injured and missed the rest of the season.
 Although fans were hopeful in seeing the Polish striker in action in the next season, new injuries meant he would miss the next half of the season.
-He didn't have a chance to play in APOEL, and so he moved to the reserves team of APOEL for all the second half of 2010-11 season, until his contract ended.
+He didn't have a chance to play in APOEL, and so he moved to the reserves team for the second half of the 2010–11 season, until his contract ended.

 Piast Gliwice

-On 1 August 2012 he joined Piast Gliwice on a one-year contract.
+On 1 August 2012, he joined Piast Gliwice on a one-year contract.

 International career

-Sikora has also played two times for the Poland national football team, scoring one goal in a friendly match against Malta on 11 December 2003.
+Sikora has also played two times for the Poland national team, scoring one goal in a friendly match against Malta on 11 December 2003.